myhdl/myhdl/doc/source/manual/conversion_examples.rst

 RAM inference
 =============

-Certain synthesis tools can map Verilog memories to RAM structures.
-To support this interesting feature, the Verilog converter maps lists of signals in MyHDL to Verilog memories.
+Certain synthesis tools can infer RAM structures.
+To support this feature, the converter maps lists of signals in MyHDL to Verilog memories and VHDL arrays.

 The following MyHDL example is a ram model that uses a list of signals to model the internal memory. ::